malicksarrtwo/ecomerce-website/README.md

 ## Link
 I did host this website on AWS S3.
 Note: when using your phone's browser, once the browser is open  click on the settings and select Desktop site.
-Otherwise the image resizing will be off.
+Otherwise the image resizing can be off.
 Link is: http://ecomerce-site.s3-website-us-east-1.amazonaws.com